Prat99/Prat99/README.md

-### Hi there 👋 I'm Prateek Front-end developer who loves to code in react and javascript, I'm having 7 years of experience as a web developer, currently learning react-native.
+### Hi there 👋 I'm Prateek Senior Software developer who loves to code in react and javascript, I'm having 8 years of experience as a web developer.
+### I'm interested in web app development using React, Angular, Nodejs, AWS.